dgumustel/enigma/README.md

 - an enigma class to string it all together into one object

 This is off to a good start already.
 There are more animations to be added, and more functionality to make it more user-friendly.
+Brainstorming such features below, in no particular order:
+- Allow users to upload a text file to be encrypted
+- Allow users to save encrypted files
+- Allow users to export enigma settings with encrypted files
+- Give users an interface to enter their settings on initialization

 # Resources